 The Great Race is pretty near great screen entertainment – A long, often slapstick, generally amusing, epic-sized comedy about the eventful motor race.

-Pretty Maggie DuBois (Natalie Wood) – a suffragette who is determined to become a “scoop” reporter – goes along as cargo and the score is by Edwards regular Henry Mancini.
+Pretty Maggie DuBois (Natalie Wood) – a suffragette determined to become a “scoop” reporter – goes along as cargo, and the score is by Edwards regular Henry Mancini.

 The Great Leslie (Leslie Gallant II)

 Baron Rolfe Von Stuppe